alicelambda/blag/content/cs373/week10.md

 # 1. What did you do this past week?

 This past week I worked on implementing search, filtering and sorting on the model pages for our [software engineering project](https://hikeadvisor.me/).
 It took me a while to combine a bunch of fetch requests.
 Our API didn't support sorting or filtering so I decided to implement these features on the client side.
 This meant that the site had to request all the pages of results in order to filter them.
 I ended up using [Promise.all](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/all) which combines multiple Promises and return once all of them have been fulfilled.
-Here's how I ended upsing it.
+Here's how I ended using it.

 ```javascript
  fetch("https://api.hikeadvisor.me/api/animal?page=" + page)